On Markowitz's pseudodistance for conformal manifolds: Introduction

 In this paper, we study quasi-homogeneous domains in the Lorentzian Einstein universe $\Ein^{1,n}$, without assuming properness.
 We focus on domains $\Omega$ contained in an \emph{Einstein-de Sitter half-space}, that is, a half-space of $\R^{1,n}$ bounded by a spacelike hyperplane.
 This setting arises naturally from the broader study of quasi-homogeneous Markowitz hyperbolic domains of $\Ein^{1,n}$.
 Indeed, the Einstein-de Sitter half-space is itself Markowitz hyperbolic, so its quasi-homogeneous domains form a distinguished subclass of quasi-homogeneous Markowitz hyperbolic domains of $\Ein^{1,n}$.
 We are thus led to ask:

 \begin{question} What are all quasi-homogeneous domains of the Einstein-de Sitter half-space ? \end{question}

 Clearly, since diamonds of $\R^{1,n}$ are bounded, they lie inside some Einstein-de Sitter half-space and hence satisfy the above assumption.
-However, besides diamonds, there exist other homogeneous domains contained in a Einstein-de Sitter half-space, which we call \emph{homogeneous Bonsante domains}.
-For $0 \leq \ell \leq n$, a \emph{future} (resp. \emph{past}) \emph{homogeneous Bonsante domain} (abbreviated HB-domain) of index $\ell$ is the future (resp. past) of a spacelike subspace $F_\ell$ of dimension $\ell$, see Figure~\ref{Figure_Misner}.
+However, besides diamonds, there exist other homogeneous domains contained in an Einstein-de Sitter half-space, which we call \emph{homogeneous Bonsante domains}.
+For $0 \leq \ell \leq n$, a \emph{future} (resp. \emph{past}) \emph{homogeneous Bonsante domain} (abbreviated HB-domain) of index $\ell$ is the future (resp. past) of a spacelike subspace $F_\ell$ of dimension $\ell$, see Figure~\ref{Figure_Misner} in Section \ref{section_misner}.
+For instance, when $\ell=0$, the associated HB-domain is conformally equivalent to a diamond.
 We name these domains after F. Bonsante, who studied convex future-complete domains of $\R^{1,n}$ disjoint from a spacelike hyperplane \cite{Bonsante}.
 We show that, up to a conformal transformation, they are the only solutions to Question~\ref{question_HBD}.

-\begin{theorem} Let $\Omega \subset \R^{1,n}$ be contained in a Einstein-de Sitter half-space.
+\begin{theorem} Let $\Omega \subset \R^{1,n}$ be contained in an Einstein-de Sitter half-space.
 If $\Omega$ is quasi-homogeneous, then $\Omega$ is either a homogeneous Bonsante domain or a diamond (possibly with endpoints in $\partial \R^{1,n}$). \end{theorem}

 In particular, any quasi-homogeneous domain of $\R^{1,n}$ disjoint from at least one spacelike hyperplane is homogeneous.
 In the conclusion of Theorem~\ref{thm_application}, the domain $\Omega$ is either an HB-domain or conformally equivalent to a diamond of $\R^{1,n}$.
 In the latter case, there are three possible configurations for $\Omega$, see Figure~\ref{Figure_Modèles_affines_des_diamants}.